Unveiling Gender Dynamics in Introductory Physics Labs: Results

 A demographic analysis of the “low comfort” subgroup revealed that it consisted of 8 female students (3 White, 1 Asian, 2 Hispanic, and 2 Black) and 11 male students (2 White, 3 Asian, 6 Hispanic).
 This composition suggests that students from underrepresented backgrounds—including women and students of color—are disproportionately represented among those who feel least comfortable in the lab.
 This pattern is consistent with prior research indicating that women, gender minorities, and students with less prior exposure to laboratory environments often experience heightened discomfort or marginalization in STEM settings~\cite{PhysRevPhysEducRes.20.010102}.
 The observed consistency between students’ preferred and most comfortable tasks highlights the interplay between self-perceived competence and role selection in laboratory environments.
 At the same time, the existence of a “low comfort” subgroup underscores the need for intentional instructional strategies to promote equitable participation and comfort across all laboratory roles, ensuring that all students—not just those who already feel confident—are supported in developing the skills and self-efficacy necessary for success in STEM fields.

 To further explore the presence of gender-related barriers in laboratory settings, students were asked whether they had experienced or witnessed any challenges related to gender while conducting physics lab experiments.
-Out of the total sample, only 15 students (10 female and 5 male) answered "yes" to this question, representing a small subset of the overall participant pool.
-Notably, just two female students chose to elaborate on their experiences in the open-ended response section.
+Out of the total sample, only 15 students (10 female and 5 male) answered ``yes'' to this question, representing a small subset (approximately \(~15\%\)) of the overall participant pool.
+Notably, only two female students and no male students chose to elaborate on their experiences in the open-ended response section.

 One student described the discomfort of being the only woman in her lab group, which made it difficult to speak up or correct a group member’s mistake due to fear of being discredited or dismissed:

 “\textit{Being in a lab group where I am the only girl made it difficult for me to feel comfortable enough to speak out on my opinion.
 I was often too nervous to try and correct a lab member’s mistake with the fear my lab member may discredit my finding or shrug off my input since I am just a girl.
 I suggest having at least one pair of like genders in a group.
 For example, if there are x number of boys, have at least 2 girls in that group.
 Or maybe form a group with only like genders.
 I believe the latter to be the best option.}”